 What I have learned

 I have found that the level of trust that they have for me, a stranger on a chat line profile, is bewildering.
 Research continues to identify that many men find it difficult to reach out for support with matters of health, especially in relation to their sexual health.
-It has become obvious that behind a computer or on their mobile phone app, many feel safer to be open about topics that they would rarely communicate or address in person.
-Most men have questions in regards to their sexuality, but very few have someone appropriate to ask them too.
+It has become obvious that behind a computer or on their mobile phone app, many feel safer being open about topics that they would rarely communicate or address in person.
+Most men have questions in regards to their sexuality, but very few have someone appropriate to ask.
 This belief has been confirmed by the willingness and openness of the online conversations that I have been engaged in.

 Gay Men in Relationships